chrisgrieser/dotfiles-old/.config/karabiner/README.md

 # Karabiner: Complex Modifications

-To install the rule on your Mac, install [Karabiner Elements](https://karabiner-elements.pqrs.org/), and simply the open respective URL in your browser.
+To add a rule on your Mac, install [Karabiner Elements](https://karabiner-elements.pqrs.org/), and simply the open respective URL in your browser.

 ## Table of Contents
 <!-- MarkdownTOC -->